 At Elburton Primary School we know that behaviour is closely linked to effective learning- a school with a rigorous, consistent and fair behaviour policy ensures that pupils are safe and that learning can take place effectively.
-We encourage an environment that enables all of our learners/pupils to learn and play in a safe, nurturing, respectful manner, and for our staff to be able to work in this way.
+We encourage an environment that enables all of our children to learn and play in a safe, nurturing, respectful manner, and for our staff to be able to work in this way.

-Elburton School has shared values regarding Behaviour - 'Our School Charter'
+Elburton School has shared values regarding behaviour-